rmlescano2023/Java/README.md

 <br>

 ## Bingo Game
-This folder contains the final project for the Java course: a terminal-based Bingo Game developed using Java.
+This folder contains the final project for the CMSC22 course: a terminal-based Bingo Game developed using Java.

 <br>